 - Put about 6-8 cups of pebble ice in a deep dish

-- Melt the chocolate in a microwave
+- Carefully melt the chocolate in a microwave (I do it in 30-second intervals)

 - Pour the chocolate over the pebble ice